-The first thing I did when I noticed this was enable TRIM/discard everywhere I could, manually run fstrim, reboot, and ran another benchmark.
+The first thing I did when I noticed this was to enable TRIM/discard everywhere I could, manually run fstrim, reboot, and ran another benchmark.
 That is when I got the horrible, horrible 20 to 30 MB/sec write speeds.
-It was so awful that I couldn't even use the laptop while the benchmark was running.
+It was so awful that I couldn’t even use the laptop while the benchmark was running.

 After disabling the discard option, the write speeds improved by 300% and 500%.
 A freshly trimmed drive with

 discard turned off runs about as fast as I would hope, right around the maximum speed my CPU can perform AES-256.
 My laptop was still responsive during the benchmark.

 discard turned off on this drive.
 I’ll just have to manually run

 fstrim every once in a while.
 TRIM on the X25-M did not incur this much of a performance penalty.

 Was it worth the trouble and cost of upgrading from the Intel X25-M?